virtual-disk-array/vda_doc/source/WorkWithKubernetes.rst

   to install docker engine.
 Please choose the ``Platform`` according to your OS.

-* Manage docker as a non-root user according to the `post installation guide <https://docs.docker.com/engine/install/linux-postinstall/>`_.
+* Manage docker as a non-root user and configure Docker to start on boot according to the `post installation guide <https://docs.docker.com/engine/install/linux-postinstall/>`_.

 * Disable selinux.
 You may run the ``getenforce`` command from command line.
 If the output is ``enforcing``, you should disable selinux.
 If your